curriculumio/arduino/keyboard-instrument.md

 Now the button is functional for simple electric applications like turning an LED on and off.
 However, in order to use it as a digital input to the Arduino for program control, it needs a static reference to ground.

 The first knee-jerk reaction to getting a reference to ground would be to wire a jumper from the connecting pin to ground.
-This gives a reference to ground but has a bigger problem of short circuiting the board when the button is depressed.
-This is because it gives the electricity direct access to ground without resistance.
+This gives a reference to ground, but it has a bigger problem of short circuiting the board when the button is depressed.
+This is because it gives the electricity direct access to ground without any resistance.

 To address this problem, instead wire a resistor from the connecting pin to ground.
 Now take a jumper from the connecting pin and wire it to a digital pin on the Arduino.
 This gives a static reference to ground when the button is not depressed, but will prevent a short circuit when the button is depressed.